dell/csm-operator/tests/README.md

 - Set your array information in the `array-info.sh` file.
 - If you do not have `cert-csi`, `karavictl`, and (for app-mobility) `dellctl` accessible through your `PATH` variable, pass the path to each executable to the script, like so, `run-e2e-test.sh --cert-csi=/path/to/cert-csi --karavictl=/path/to/karavictl`, and they will be added to `/usr/local/bin`
 - Decide on the test suites you want to run, based on the changes made.
 Available test suites can be seen by running `run-e2e-test.sh -h` If multiple suites are specified, the union (not intersection) of those suites will be run.
 - Run the e2e tests by executing the `run-e2e-test.sh` script with desired options.
-Two examples are provided:
+Three examples are provided:

 You have made changes to `controllers/csm_controller.go` and `pkg/drivers/powerflex.go`, and need run sanity and powerflex test suites.
 Additionally, you do not have cert-csi or karavictl executables in your PATH:
 ```bash